Creating Your Job Advert

-You know what you want from candidates but have you been clear about what you can offer in return?
+You know what you want from candidates, but have you been clear about what you can offer in return?

 How to apply

-Don't forget to tell candidates how you want them to apply and the deadline for applications.If you can, give some indication of interview dates.
-See our Application Method guide.
+Don't forget to tell candidates how you want them to apply and give the deadline for applications in the advert.
+We recommend a minimum application period of 3 weeks.

 If you are sending candidates to your website to apply, make sure it is immediately clear how to apply.
 Applicants can be put off by a broken link or having to search for information.